CodeInAVan/ctfd_demo/README.md

 * For "Mode" choose "User"
 * For "Administration" enter "admin" for the username, "admin@admin.admin" for the email & "admin" for the password.

 > Configuration of the scoreboard ctfd is now complete.
-Move onto Install the "Juice Shop".
+Move onto "Import the Challeng definition".

 ## The following are useful if you need to reset the score system
 ### Stop the service